New Zealand Certificate in Automotive Engineering (Level 3) - Managed Apprentices

 What you need to know first

-10 credits in each of literacy and numeracy at NCEA Level 1, OR ability to demonstrate suitable knowledge and skills
+10 credits each in literacy and numeracy at NCEA Level 1 OR comparable skills and knowledge

 Be working in the automotive industry